rsquires1988/rsquires1988.github.io/content/pelican-pages.md

 1. [Install Docker](https://docs.docker.com/desktop/) on all machines involved
 2. On the machine on which you want the dev container to be hosted, follow steps 1-4 [here](https://cloudbytes.dev/snippets/automate-deployment-of-pelican-website-to-github-pages) to get your Pelican dev container up and running.
 3. Once that's up, [create your Github pages site repository](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) and connect it as a remote to your local repo.
-I chose to make a "Project" site, although I think the distinction is somewhat moot here.
-For context, the final product will contain your Pelican configs and assets on the main branch, and your site's actual html on the gh-pages branch.
+I chose to make a "Project" site, meaning your main branch will contain your Pelican configs and assets, and your site's actual html will be on the gh-pages branch.
-4. Make any changes to your pelicanconf.py file that you need to, but here there be gotchas.
-Make sure that your `SITEURL` variable is set to the URL you want your site to be available on.
-If you intend to use a custom URL, use that here, including `https://`.
-Set `OUTPUT_PATH` to `'output'`, and `PATH` to `'content'`.
-I'm not entirely sure if this one was necessary or not, but I set `DELETE_OUTPUT_DIRECTORY` to `True`.
-Also, if you're using a custom URL, [follow this section of the docs'](https://docs.getpelican.com/en/latest/tips.html#copy-static-files-to-the-root-of-your-site) instructions.
-The `STATIC_PATHS` and `EXTRA_PATH_METADATA` variables should be set in your pelicanconf.py, and the CNAME file should be created in ./content/extras/.
+4. In your pelicanconf.py file, located in `workspaces/<gh-username>.github.io/`, make sure the following variables are set, in addition to the ones set automatically by the `pelican-autoconfig` command you ran in Step 2.
+Careful: here there be gotchas.

+        :::python
+        SITEURL = 'https://your.url.com'    # either your-username.github.io or a custom domain
+        PATH = 'content'
+        OUTPUT_PATH = 'output'
+        DELETE_OUTPUT_DIRECTORY = True      # possibly unnecessary, but I used it

+    - If you're using a custom URL, [follow this section of the docs'](https://docs.getpelican.com/en/latest/tips.html#copy-static-files-to-the-root-of-your-site) instructions.
+The CNAME file should be created in `content/extras/`, with your custom URL (no http(s)://) and add the following to pelicanconf.py:

+            :::python
+            STATIC_PATHS = ['images', 'extra/CNAME',]
+            EXTRA_PATH_METADATA = {'extra/CNAME': {'path': 'CNAME'},}

     - I also suggest setting up a [theme](https://github.com/getpelican/pelican-themes).
-I cloned the aforelinked repo to my devcontainer's home directory, `/home/vscode/`, as per its README, and then back in `/workspaces/<your-gh-username>.github.io/pelicanconf.py`, added `THEME = /home/vscode/pelican-themes/<your-choice-of-theme>`.
+I cloned the aforelinked repo to my devcontainer's home directory, `/home/vscode/`, as per its README, and then back in `pelicanconf.py`, added

+            :::python
+            THEME = /home/vscode/pelican-themes/<your-choice-of-theme>

 5. For future repo cleanliness, I added `output/`, `__pycache__/`, and `.gitignore` to a .gitignore file (create it if it doesn't exist yet) in the main branches' root directory.
 This prevents the output directory from existing in both branches, which I found sometimes confused git, which caused a need for multiple commits.
     - Now, follow the Pelican docs' [guide on publishing a project page to github](https://docs.getpelican.com/en/latest/tips.html#publishing-to-github).
     - In order to do this automatically every time you commit, follow [this](https://docs.getpelican.com/en/latest/tips.html#update-your-site-on-each-commit).
 You may need to create the "post-commit" file it mentions (I did).
 If you plan on having both your project and site branches, I recommend tweaking the suggested command a bit to push both branches simultaneously: